-Simply put it means the dog will come back to you when you call them.
+Simply put it means the dog will come back to you first time when you call them.
 If only the actual process was that simple!!

 I have my own way of explaining the recall and that is the dog will return to you when it doesn’t want to.

 Every waking moment the dog is working out ‘What’s in it for me?’
 They will perform behaviours and actions which potentially deliver the greatest reward.